dSupertramp/AItrika/README.md

 ## License

-AItrika is licensed under the MIT License.
+AItrika is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.

 ## TODO